AgentMC/Sao20/Translate/Ru/Part8.md

 A large lake was shining gold in about a hundred mels to the left.
 There would be plenty of tasty fish swimming in the water.
 Just one this thought made her slightly shift the track to the left, but Цукигаке shook her head as she ran и returned to the previous direction. *Я will not die because of being hungry, but my Master’s life is in danger.*

-If the memory of what she had seen from the window of the horse-drawn carriage was correct, there should have been a large abandoned field on the south side of the grassland surrounding the lake.
-If it's indeed there, it will be possible to find at least one shriveled potato.
+If the memory of what she had seen from the window of the horse-drawn carriage was correct, there should have been a large abandoned field on the Южной side of the grassland surrounding the lake.
+If it's indeed there, it will be possible to find at lВосточной one shriveled potato.
 Only that hope supported the spirit as she ran for five minutes, и then.

 Suddenly his foreleg sunk into the ground, so Цукигаке fell somersault и rolled.
 After several turns the rolling finally stopping, the back touching the ground felt submerging in cold water.
 Sharp pain echoed from fresh wounds where blood has just stopped, thin cry leaked from the back of the throat.